CPCS Frequently Asked Questions

 Q. I have undertaken CPPE or other training related to management of minor illness and I learned how to incorporate pulse oximeters and other equipment into consultations with patients.
 Do pharmacies need to have such equipment to provide the service?

 No, such equipment is not necessary to provide the service.
 However, if a pharmacist has been trained in the use of such equipment, the pharmacy contractor may want to consider making it available for them to use in consultations with patients.
-PSNC will discuss with NHSE&I and DHSC how the availability of such equipment in pharmacies could be incentivised in 2020.
+PSNC will continue to discuss with NHSE&I and DHSC how the funding to support availability of such equipment in pharmacies could be supported.

 Q. Can I sign up a patient who presents to the pharmacy with a low acuity condition or minor illness to the CPCS?

 No. Only patients who have called NHS 111 or IUC CAS and have been referred to the pharmacy are eligible to receive advice and treatment under the CPCS.

 Q. Can I refer the patient into another NHS pharmacy service?

 Yes.
 Pharmacy services such as a Patient Group Direction or a Minor Illness Service can be used where they are appropriate to meet a patient’s needs.

 Q. I have received a referral from NHS 111 for a patient, but they haven’t presented in the pharmacy.
 What do I do?

 The pharmacist must phone the patient.
 In most cases, this should be the same day as the referral unless it is received overnight when it would be appropriate for the pharmacist to phone the patient the next day if the patient still hasn’t attended.

 Q. I need to refer a patient for an urgent appointment at their general practice, but I can’t get through on their main phone line.
 Is there a way to find out their ex-directory direct dial numbers?